petrknap/trunk/README.md

-# php
+# petrknap/php

-Monolithic repository for petrknap/php-* packages
+Monolithic repository for all `petrknap/php-*` packages.